Markvanderuit/dual_hierarchy_tsne/README.md

 All other dependencies are bundled through vcpkg.
 Note that some Unix systems may require X11/Wayland development packages to be installed for [GLFW](https://www.glfw.org).
 Vcpkg tries to provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

-Next, clone the repository (include the required submodules) and configure it using CMake.
-Compilation using Make would happen as, for example:
+Next, clone the repository (including submodules) and configure it using CMake.
+For example:

 ```bash
   git clone --recurse-submodules https://github.com/Markvanderuit/dual_hierarchy_tsne